Reading (computer): Flash

 Flash memory stores information in an array of memory cells made from floating-gate transistors.
 Flash memory utilizes either NOR logic or NAND logic.

 In NOR gate flash, each cell resembles a standard MOSFET, except the transistor has two gates instead of one.
 On top is the control gate (CG), as in other MOS transistors, but below this, there is a floating gate (FG) insulated all around by an oxide layer.
 The FG is interposed between the CG and the MOSFET channel, and because the FG is electrically isolated by its insulating layer, any electrons placed on it are trapped there and, under normal conditions, will not discharge for many years.
-When current flow through the MOSFET channel binary code is generated, reproducing the stored data.
+When current flows through the MOSFET channel binary code is generated, reproducing the stored data.

 NAND gate flash utilizes tunnel injection for writing and tunnel release for erasing.
 NAND flash memory forms the core of the removable USB storage devices known as USB flash drives, as well as most memory card formats available today.